mmroch4/sample-loading-spinner/README.md

-# sample-loading-spinner
+# Simple Loading Spinner

-A simple loading spinner
+A simple loading spinner made using only HTML and CSS.